graphdrawing/gd2024/pages/contest.md

 ## GD Contest 2024

-The purpose of the Graph Drawing Contest is to monitor and challenge the current state of the graph-drawing technology and to stimulate new research directions for graph layout algorithm.
+The purpose of the Graph Drawing Contest is to monitor and challenge the current state of the graph-drawing technology and to stimulate new research directions for graph layout algorithms.
 Information about past and current contests can be found on this [website](http://mozart.diei.unipg.it/gdcontest/).
 {: style="text-align: justify;"}